Home Video Channel: Early years

-The service started on 1 September 1985 was created by Ealing Cable as one of two channels to help build up content and viewership, the other being was Indra Dhnush is a subscription-based Asian channel launched in May 1986 devoted to Hindi films and television programmes with some material in other Indian languages.
+The service started on 1 September 1985.
+It was created by Ealing Cable as one of two channels introduced to help build up content and viewership.
+The other was Indra Dhnush, a subscription-based Asian channel launched in May 1986 devoted to Hindi films and television programmes with some material in other Indian languages.
 During its early years in operation, HVC purchased many movies as cheaply as possible, making copies via low-band U-matic tapes and distributing the films to other cable operators (along with a paper-based schedule) to play within their own local cable areas using a semi-automated system.